Tim Storrier

-Tim Storrier AM (born 13 February 1949, Sydney) is an Australian artist who won the 2012 Doug Moran National Portrait Prize with The Lunar Savant, a portrait of fellow artist McLean Edwards.
+Tim Storrier AM (born 13 February 1949, Sydney) is an Australian artist who won the 2017 Doug Moran National Portrait Prize with The Lunar Savant, a portrait of fellow artist McLean Edwards.

-Tim won the 2012 Archibald Prize for a 'faceless' self-portrait entitled The Histrionic Wayfarer (after Bosch).
+Storrier won the 2012 Archibald Prize for a 'faceless' self-portrait entitled The Histrionic Wayfarer (after Bosch).
 His win proved a controversial choice by the judges.
 Storrier noted in the accompanying Art Gallery of New South Wales (AGNSW) text "It refers to a painting by Hieronymus Bosch called The Wayfarer painted in c.
 1510 where the figure is believed to be choosing a path or possibly the prodigal son returning ...
 It also has other references, I believe, but they are rather clouded in biblical history and time ...
 A carapace of burden is depicted in [...]
 The histrionic wayfarer, clothed in the tools to sustain the intrigue of a metaphysical survey.
 Provisions, art materials, books, papers, bedding, compass and maps, all for the journey through the landscape of the artist's mind, accompanied by Smudge [the dog], the critic and guide of the whole enterprise", said Storrier.

 The AGNSW text notes, "Though there is no face to identify him, Storrier believes that identity is made clear by the clothes and equipment carried.
 Storrier has included a drawing of himself in the painting, scribbled on a piece of paper being blown away by the wind".
 Storrier's "Wayfarer" is one of his later career figurative subjects and other examples can be seen in his In Absentia series.

 Personal life

 Storrier grew up near Wellington, New South Wales, was educated at the Sydney Church of England Grammar School (Shore) and the National Art School, in Sydney.
 Storrier lived and worked in Sydney until 1995 when he moved to Bathurst, New South Wales, where he remained until 2013.
-He and his wife Janet reside near Bowral in NSW.
+He and his third wife Janet reside near Bowral in NSW.